 "When I came to Arsenal, the truth is that the first task was for me to adapt to what Arsenal represents"

-Unai Emery was given the unenviable task of replacing none other than the great Arsène Wenger as Arsenal's manager when the Frenchman departed after his remarkable 22-year reign.
-The Spaniard, who had proven himself in La Liga with Valencia and Sevilla before succeeding again with Paris Saint-Germain in France's Ligue 1, was not only being asked to succeed one of the most influential managers of all time, but to do so at a club steeped in tradition, and in his first position in English football.
+Current Villarreal manager Unai Emery was given the unenviable task of replacing the great Arsène Wenger as Arsenal's manager when the Frenchman departed in 2018 following a 22-year reign.
+Emery, who had proven himself at Sevilla by winning the Europa League in three successive seasons before taking over at Paris Saint-Germain and winning Ligue 1, faced the toughest task of his career in north London.
+In taking over from Wenger, he was asked to succeed one of the most influential managers of all time in his first role in English football.

-What followed, from May 2018, was a promising first season in which he led them to fifth in the Premier League and the Europa League final – unlike at several other clubs, their rivals Chelsea and Manchester United among them in the modern era, the challenge of succeeding so popular a manager appeared to have been overcome.
-Speaking exclusively to The Coaches' Voice, Emery revisits his time in London, and what he refers to as "the beautiful side" of the English football culture.
+What followed was a promising first season in which he led Arsenal to fifth in the Premier League and the Europa League final.
+Speaking exclusively to The Coaches' Voice, here Emery looks back on his time in London, and what he refers to as "the beautiful side" of the English football culture.